 - After Basic Military Training (BMT), all successful recruits, i.e. most, are promoted to the rank of Private.
 This is done at a Passing Out Parade (no, this doesn't mean they all pass out and collapse during the paradenote , but that they have passed out of basic training).
 Before completion of BMT, recruits are assessed according to their leadership abilities and physical aptitudes.
 This will determine the future course of their progression in National Service.
 Some will be selected to become Commissioned Officers, others to become Specialists (what Non-Commissioned Officers are called in the S.A.F.) and the rest will be streamed into vocational schools.

-- Those selected to be trained as Officers will become Officer Cadets, and are trained for a grueling period of 9 months (12 for Naval Officer Cadets and in excess of 30 for Pilots) at Officer Cadet School.
+- Those selected to be trained as Officers will become Officer Cadets, and are trained for a grueling period of 9 months (12 for Naval Officer Cadets, also known as Midshipmen, and in excess of 30 for Pilots) at Officer Cadet School.
 Once they're done, they are commissioned as 2nd Lieutenants.
 Those selected to be trained as Specialists will become Specialist Cadets, and are trained for a shorter but no less tough period of 6 to 7 months at Specialist Cadet School.
 When these are done, they graduate as 3rd Sergeants and put on their three chevrons.
 Sergeant Rock-ery is not a necessary outcome.

 - Regardless of whichever leadership path every soldier is sent on, he will enter a specific vocational school to learn his trade (because you can't just have minimally-trained riflemen making up the whole Armed Forces, can you?).
 The various schools generally have self-explanatory names; the School of Military Medicine trains medics and medical officers, the School of Combat Engineers trains, well, Combat Engineers, etc. It should be noted that due to the increasing intellectual demands of many vocations, well-educated conscripts (with a GCE A level or polytechnic diploma) make up a disproportionate number of their total combat strength.
 Basic riflemen usually receive further training at their respective units as opposed to a vocational school.